conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/redacting-documents/metadata-redactions/_index.md

 ---
 title: "Metadata Redaction"
-description: "This article explains how GroupDocs.Redaction for .NET (which is a part of Conholdate.Total for .NET) perform image redaction."
+description: "This article explains how GroupDocs.Redaction for .NET (which is a part of Conholdate.Total for .NET) perform metadata redaction."
-keywords: Image Redaction, Image Redaction in C#
+keywords: metadata Redaction, metadata Redaction in C#
 type: docs
 url: /net/metadata-redaction/
 weight: 70